 Craigslist is the longest-standing, most popular website for selling items online.
-Craigslist now has an app that people can buy and sell items and list items for free.
-It works similarly to the website but has the additional benefit of adding photos directly from the app as well.
+Craigslist now has an app where people can buy and sell items and list items for free.
+It works similarly to the website but has the additional benefit of adding photos directly from the app.

 Craigslist can be used globally, and users are asked to communicate via encrypted emails outside of the Craigslist app to negotiate prices and meetups to exchange items.
 The CPlus app allows users to browse and search more efficiently and offers a cleaner user interface than the website.

-We are big fans of becoming an Amazon Seller.
+We are big fans of becoming Amazon Sellers.
 If you have a decent selection of products, you can make significant money selling used on Amazon.
-Some people have taken their Amazon selling hobby and turned it into a full-time job.
-So who knows what's on the horizon for you if you take the plunge.
+Some people have turned their Amazon selling hobby into a full-time job.
+So who knows what's on the horizon if you take the plunge?

 Selling as a Business

-Most people use Etsy to shop for handmade items, but plenty of online thrift shops use Etsy.
-You can find nearly anything on the site, but some of the best shops are vintage clothing items.
+Most people use Etsy to shop for handmade items, but plenty of online thrift shops use the site too.
+You can find nearly anything on the site, but vintage clothing items are some of the best shops.
 Each seller sets up an Etsy store and can sell anything they want within the store.
-Therefore, many vintage shops or secondhand shops sell their items online through an Etsy store.
+Therefore, many vintage or secondhand shops sell their items online through an Etsy store.

 If you have an idea for an item to sell but do not want to create it yourself, Shopify might be the best mobile app in the App Store to sell used stuff online.
 With the Shopify platform, sellers pay a monthly subscription fee.